jamesderlin/git-scripts/README.md

 ### `git-submit`

-A wrapper around `git commit` that prevents (perhaps accidentally) committing a mixture of staged and unstaged changes.
+A wrapper around `git commit` that prompts when (perhaps accidentally) attempting to commit a mixture of staged and unstaged changes.

 ## Installation